kevinolega/callcentertrainingtips/_posts/2020-05-23-rony-redflags.md

 Hiring managers have the authority to make decisions.

-People with the ability to make hiring decisions are often given explicit instructions to "trust their gut"
+People with the ability to make hiring decisions are often given explicit instructions to "trust their gut."

 ## Avoiding High Risk Liabilities